Skip Navigation

 By Plane

+Damascus International Airport (DAM) is the main gateway to Syria.
 Syria Air operates both international as well as a few domestic flights.
-Destinations include several cities in Europe, as well as the Middle East and pars of Africa and Asia.
+Destinations include quite a few cities in Europe, as well as the Middle East and parts of Africa and Asia.
 Domestic flights are not used that often, because distances are small.

 By Train